spierala/mini-rx-store/README.md

 };
 ```

+**Reducers** specify how the application's state changes in response to actions sent to the store.
 A reducer function typically looks like this:
 ```
 export function reducer(state: ProductState, action: ProductActions): ProductState {
   switch (action.type) {